 Legal mechanisms for data stewardship working group

-The Ada Lovelace Institute will be supporting and coordinating the working group towards a final output in 2021.
+The Ada Lovelace Institute supported and coordinated the working group towards a final output in 2021, Exploring legal mechanisms for data stewardship.

 Exploring legal mechanisms for data stewardship